awesome-spark/spark-gotchas/05_spark_sql_and_dataset_api.md

 - in SparkR < 2.0.0 window functions are supported only in raw SQL by calling `sql` method on registered table.

+## DataFrame Schema Nullablility

+`org.apache.spark.sql.types.StructField` takes `nullable` argument that can be confusing for users which are used to RDBMS and can have unexpected runtime implications.
+Typically it is set automatically based on the few simple rules:

+- If `DataFrame` is created from a local collection or RDD columns inherit nullability semantics of the input data:

+  - If input type cannot be `null` (for example Scala numeric types) then `nullable` is set to `false`.
+  - If input type can be `null` (Java boxed numerics, `String`) then `nullable` is set to `false`.

+- Optional values are always nullable with `None` mapped to SQL `NULL`.

+- If data is loaded from a source which doesn't support nullability constraints, like csv or JSON, fields are marked as `nullable`, even when [coressponding Scala type](https://spark.apache.org/docs/latest/sql-programming-guide.html#data-types) is not.

+- Columns created from Python objects are always marked as `nullable`.

+### Marking StructFields as Nullable

+### Nullable Is not a Constraint

+### Nullable Is Used to Optimize Query Plan

+### Schema Inference by Reflection

 ## Reading Data Using JDBC Source

 ### Parallelizing Reads